THE ROLE OF GENETICS

 Genes are made up of DNA.
 They are the basic units inside a cell by which we inherit traits from our ancestors and pass down traits to our children.
 Our genetic information, found in our DNA, determines much about us: for example, our eye and hair color.
 Genes can be associated with diseases, and cancer (of all types) is a disease associated with changes in our genes.
 A number of genes have been identified that lead to a particularly increased risk of developing cancer in the colon or rectum.
 While not every hereditary colorectal cancer syndrome has yet to be associated with a specific abnormal gene or gene “mutation,” information about the genes that lead to these syndromes has increased dramatically over the last 20+ years.

 This summary is intended for anyone wishing to learn more about hereditary colorectal cancer syndromes and genetic testing for these syndromes.
-This summary should help the reader understand:
+This summary should help the understanding of:

 DEFINITION OF HEREDITARY COLORECTAL CANCER SYNDROMES